juliandresbv/email-index-n-search/README.md

         npm install
         ```

-3. Set the environment variables on a .env file for every app following the form of the .env.example file on each app's directory.
+3. Create and set the environment variables on a `.env` file for every app following the form of the `.env.example` file on each app's directory.

 ### Running the apps